CyCoreSystems/audiosocket/README.md

 Each packet contains a three-byte header and a variable payload.
 The header is composed of a one-byte type and a two-byte length indicator.

+The minimum message length is three bytes:  type and payload-length.
+Hangup indication, for instance, is `0x00 0x00 0x00`.

 ### Types

+  - `0x00` - Terminate the connection (socket closure is also sufficient)
-  - `0x00` - Payload will contain the UUID (36-byte string representation) for the audio stream
+  - `0x01` - Payload will contain the UUID (36-byte string representation) for the audio stream
+  - `0x10` - Payload is Signed linear, 16-bit, 8kHz, mono PCM
-  - `0x01` - An error has occurred; payload is the (optional) application-specific error code.
+  - `0xff` - An error has occurred; payload is the (optional) application-specific error code.
 Asterisk-generated error codes are listed below.
-  - `0x10` - Payload is Signed linear, 16-bit, 8kHz, mono PCM
-  - `0xff` - Terminate the connection (socket closure is also sufficient)

 ### Payload length